Read the Royal Society's response to the publication of the IPCC reports.

 Read Professor Eric Wolff FRS's reflections on the outcome of the COP26 conference in his blog post Half full or half empty?

 Read a blog post from Vice-President of the Royal Society, Professor Peter Bruce FRS, on Science, engineering, and technology: essential partners on the road to net zero.

 In 2020 we worked with the US National Academy of Sciences to review and update the science and statistics behind answers to 20 key questions from the public around climate change.
 Discover the answers to your questions.

 Reversing biodiversity loss

 Today, the Earth is losing biodiversity at rates not seen in the modern era.
 Sir David Attenborough describes the purpose and plight of biodiversity in this short animation.
 We've also answered 16 key questions about biodiversity, and summarised the major challenges and opportunities for action on biodiversity.

-We're also producing classroom resources, event series, blog posts, scientific journal articles and engaging interactive experiences to help better communicate the challenges we're facing.
+We're also producing briefings for policy makers, classroom resources, event series, blog posts, scientific journal articles and engaging interactive experiences to help better communicate the challenges we're facing.